redsun-acquisition/sunflare/docs/index.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# SunFlare, toolkit for ReSun development
+# Sunflare, toolkit for Redsun development

 ```{warning}
 This project is currently under active development and it may (and most likely will) receive breaking changes.
 Use at your own risk.
 ```

-SunFlare is a separate package used to build both RedSun and its plugins.
+Sunflare is a separate package used to build both Redsun and its plugins.

 ## Contents